Edward Peel (big-game fisherman): Suez Crisis

 In 1952 Peel wrote to London warning of the impossibility of maintaining a secure base on the Suez Canal; historian Philip Mansel characterises his intervention as "tr[ying] to instil sense in the British government".
 Peel was a close friend of Walter Monckton, 1st Viscount Monckton of Brenchley and wrote to advise him that 'If Anthony Eden is banking on the Egyptians not being able to run the Canal, to think again.
 They could do it on their heads.
 I have been using the canal for fifty years and the Suez Canal Company have been providing a second rate service at exorbitant prices.'
 The government ignored his advice, failed to withdraw British troops, and the Suez Crisis ensued.

 Peel insisted on keeping Peel & Co as a British registered company and paying taxes to Britain, for he believed that the British government would help protect the company, should there be political instability.
 This it did not.
-After the Suez crisis, President Nassar confiscated the company and its assets and expelled Peel and his family from Egypt.
+After the Suez crisis, President Nasser confiscated the company and its assets and expelled Peel and his family from Egypt.

 In 1958 Peel produced a report for the government on protecting British property in Egypt which was accepted but not acted upon.
 Peel was one of the main protagonists in the effort to secure adequate compensation for the British residents who lost their all.
 Killearn states that Peel was 'foremost in pressing the claims of the "small man" in priority to the larger claimants of who he was, of course, one of the biggest in the class of private firms'.